 Another Castle near Doolin: Ballinalacken

-Ballinalacken Castle Doolin is another nearby historic structure that is fascinating to see.
-Located on the north side of the town, the 15th century castle is inaccessible…unless you stay the night at the Ballinalacken Castle Country House Hotel.
-Yep, you read that right…you can spend the night in a luxury Doolin castle hotel and get a private tour of the castle tower.
-Book it here!
+Ballinalacken Castle is another nearby historic structure that is fascinating to see.
+Located on the north side of the town, the 15th century castle is inaccessible unless you stay at the Ballinalacken Castle Country House Hotel.
+Yep, you read that right…you can spend the night in a luxury Doolin castle hotel and get a private tour of the tower!

 One of the many ruins that dots the landscape in County Clare, the Killiagh Medieval Church is intriguing, if not slightly eerie.
 Although small and simple, it is steeped in history and visiting the ruins is one of the unique things to do in Doolin.